tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

     Supported operations:

     '+' - add a value to a numeric field.
-If the filed is not numeric, it's changed to 0 first.
+If the field is not numeric, it is changed to 0 first.
 If the field does not exist, the operation is skipped.
 There is no error in case of overflow either, the value simply wraps around in C style.
 The range of the integer is MsgPack: from -2^63 to 2^64-1
-    '-' - same as the previous, but subtract a value '=' - assign a field to a value.
+    '-' - same as the previous, but subtract a value '=' - assign a value to a field.
 The field must exist, if it does not exist, the operation is skipped.
     '!' - insert a field.
-It's only possible to insert a field if this create no nil "gaps" between fields.
+It is only possible to insert a field if this creates no nil "gaps" between fields.
 E.g. it's possible to add a field between existing fields or as the last field of the tuple.
     '#' - delete a field.
 If the field does not exist, the operation is skipped.
-          It's not possible to change with update operations a part of the primary key (this is validated before performing upsert).
+          It is not possible to change with update operations a part of the primary key (this is validated before performing upsert).

 * CALL: CODE - 0x0a